sesame-project/simulationBasedTesting/documentation/INSTALL-linux-ros.md

   everything before main.EvolutionaryRunnerPALTesting...), press Ctrl-C to copy it.

-- Paste it into the file **GITHUB_ROOT/uk.ac.york.sesame.testing.evolutionary/scripts/classpath**.
+- Using a text editor, paste this classpath contents into the file **GITHUB_ROOT/uk.ac.york.sesame.testing.evolutionary/scripts/classpath**.
   It should list all classes on one line.